ylipacbio/IsoSeq-3.0/README.md

 ## Command-Line Options
 ## Classify Options

-Classify can be run at the command line as follows:

-     pbtranscript classify [OPTIONS] readsFN outReadsFN

-The input file can be fasta or bam format, and the output file must be fasta format.
-An example command would be:

-    pbtranscript classify [OPTIONS] ccs.bam output.fasta

-Classify can be run with a variety of options described below.

 |           Positional Arguments           |     Example      |  Explanation      |
 | -------------------------- | --------------------------- | ----------------- |
 | readsFN  | ccs.bam  | This is the second-to-last argument and it names the file containing the input sequence data in BAM or FASTA format |